rodozlatan/videogames/README.md

 Videogames Single Page Application

 ## Description
 Application to store and search videogames.
-Frontend created with bootstrap 5 and vanilla JS, backend created with Codeigniter 4 and with MySQL v5.
+Frontend created with bootstrap 5 and vanilla JS, backend created with Codeigniter 4, database with MySQL v5.

 ## Installation
 1) Download the project folder and place it inside your server's web folder.